Crime in Iran: Punishment

 Iran has one of the highest execution rates (second only to China).
-Adultery and homosexual sex are considered illegal acts under Iranian law and under certain circumestances may carry the death penalty.
+Adultery and homosexual sex are considered illegal acts under Iranian law and under certain circumstances may carry the death penalty.
 Punishment for drug use and trafficking can be severe; anyone convicted of having possession of, using or trafficking in illegal drugs can expect long jail sentences, heavy fines and even the death penalty.